Acknowledgement of Country

 Although forced and arranged marriages are fundamentally different, people often confuse the two.

 Those affected by forced marriage may consider their situation as ‘arranged’ when in fact it is forced, often due to normalisation of the practice and/or the impacts of psychological and emotional abuse.
-For those from a background in which arranged marriages are not practised, they may believe that arranged marriages are somehow illegitimate, or are akin to forced marriages.
+For those from a background in which arranged marriages are not practised, they may believe that arranged marriages are somehow illegitimate, or that they are similar to forced marriages.

 Arranged marriage is in fact a widely practiced and lawful form of marriage in Australia.
 Arranged marriage may typically involve introductions by family members or others – but each party has the right to accept or reject the marriage arrangement, without fear of negative consequences.
 Like any marriage however, an arranged marriage can become a forced marriage where this right is abused – that is where one or both parties are pressured or made to go ahead with a marriage without their free and full consent.